After-Shock/Cloudbox-wiki/Installing-Cloudbox.md

     ![Plex Claim Token Shown](http://i.imgur.com/ubnNg3I.png)

-    Note: If you make a mistake and submit an incorrect claim token, you may abort the install by pressing `Ctrl + C`, then `A`.
+    Note: If you make a mistake in pasting the claim token, you may abort the install by pressing `Ctrl + C`, then `A`.
 You must then stop and remove the Plex container via `sudo docker rm -f plex` (it may show an error if it hasn't been created yet) and remove the Plex folder via `sudo rm -rf /opt/plex`.
 Then run the installation again (step #3).

 5. You must now reboot.
     ```bash